itsjoelha/tp/docs/DeveloperGuide.md

 <span style="color:orange;">Check for prerequisites</span>
 </h4>

-This check for prerequisite mechanism is facilitated by `Prereq`.
-It contains a `fulfillsPrereq This class includes the following
+This check for prerequisite mechanism is implemented by `Prereq`.
+It contains a `fulfillsPrereq()` function that returns true if all the modules in the user's schedule have had their prerequisite modules cleared.
-subclasses:
+This class includes the following subclasses:

 - `ModPrereq` -- Contains a constructor to instantiate a `Prereq` object containing the module code and the minimum grade required.
-- `AndPrereq` -- Contains functions to check
+- `AndPrereq` -- Contains functions to check for 'AND' prerequisites (i.e. prerequisites that must all be completed before taking a module).
+- `OrPrereq` -- Contains functions to check for 'OR' prerequisites (i.e. prerequisites where only one needs to be completed before taking module).

+`AndPrereq` and `OrPrereq` overrides the `fulfillsPrereq()` function.

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an